huggingface/blog/agents.md

     - [Climbing up the GAIA Leaderboard with a multi-modal agent](#climbing-up-the-gaia-leaderboard-with-a-multi-modal-agent)
 - [Conclusion](#conclusion)

-## Introduction

-What is an agent?
+## What is an agent?

 Large Language Models (LLMs) can tackle a wide range of tasks, but they often struggle with specific tasks like logic, calculation, and search.
 When prompted in these domains in which they do not perform well, they frequently fail to generate a correct answer.

-One approach to overcome this weakness is to create an **agent**, a program powered by an LLM.
-The agent is empowered by **tools** to help it perform its action.
+One approach to overcome this weakness is to create an **agent**, which is just a program driven by an LLM.
+The agent is empowered by **tools** to help it perform actions.
+When the agent needs a specific skill to solve a particular problem, it relies on an appropriate tool from its toolbox.

 Thus when during problem-solving the agent needs a specific skill, it can just rely on an appropriate tool from its toolbox.

-Experimentally, the agent framework works extremely well, often allowing to obtain state-of-the-art performance on benchmarks.
+Experimentally, agent frameworks generally work very well, achieving state-of-the-art performance on several benchmarks.
 For instance, have a look at [the top submissions for HumanEval](https://paperswithcode.com/sota/code-generation-on-humaneval): they are agent systems.

-## Our approach
+## The Transformers Agents approach

 Building agent workflows is complex, and we feel these systems need a lot of clarity and modularity.
-We launched Transformers Agents one year ago, and still believe our approach has a lot of value, so we’re doubling down.
+We launched Transformers Agents one year ago, and we’re doubling down on our core design goals.

-Our frameworks strives for:
+Our framework strives for:

 - **Clarity through simplicity:** we reduce abstractions to the minimum.
 Simple error logs and accessible attributes let you easily inspect what’s happening, thus leaving you more clarity
-- **Modularity:** We prefer to propose building blocks rather than full sets, to let you choose whatever building blocks are best for your project.
+- **Modularity:** We prefer to propose building blocks rather than full, complex feature sets.
+You are free to choose whatever building blocks are best for your project.

 On top of that, we have **sharing features** that let you build on the shoulders of giants!

 ### Main elements

-- `Tool`: this is the class that lets you define a tool.
-It is composed mainly of a forward `method` that executes the tool call, and attributes `name`, `descriptions`, `inputs` and `output_type`  that are used to dynamically generate a usage manual for the tool and insert it into the LLM’s prompt.
+- `Tool`: this is the class that lets you use a tool or implement a new one.
+It is composed mainly of a callable forward `method` that executes the tool action, and a set of a few essential attributes: `name`, `descriptions`, `inputs` and `output_type`.
+These attributes are used to dynamically generate a usage manual for the tool and insert it into the LLM’s prompt.
-- `Toolbox`: We would have preferred to avoid creating that abstraction, but since some tools take time to initialize, it’s better to re-use a previous toolbox and just swap one tool rather than re-building a set of tools from scratch at each agent initialization.
+- `Toolbox`: It's a set of tools that are provided to an agent as resources to solve a particular task.
+For performance reasons, tools in a toolbox are already instantiated and ready to go.
+This is because some tools take time to initialize, so it’s usually better to re-use an existing toolbox and just swap one tool, rather than re-building a set of tools from scratch at each agent initialization.
 - `CodeAgent`: a very simple agent that generates its actions as one single blob of Python code.
 It will not be able to iterate on previous observations.
 - `ReactAgent`: ReAct agents follow a cycle of Thought ⇒ Action ⇒ Observation until they’ve solve the task.
 We propose two classes of ReactAgent:
     - `ReactCodeAgent` generates its actions as code blobs.
     - `ReactJsonAgent` generates its actions as JSON blobs.

-Check out the doc at [INSERT_LINK] to learn how to use each component!
+Check out [the documentation](https://huggingface.co/docs/transformers/en/main_classes/agent) to learn how to use each component!

-How do our agents work under the hood?
+How do agents work under the hood?

-What’s in common is that in the essence, an agent is “allowing an LLM to use tools”, you will need these key elements in your central `agent.run()` function:
+In essence, what an agent does is “allowing an LLM to use tools”.
+Agents have a key `agent.run()` method that:

-- Provide information about tool usage to your LLM in a **specific prompt**
+- Provides information about tool usage to your LLM in a **specific prompt**.
+This way, the LLM can select tools to run to solve the task.
-- **Parse** the tool calls from the LLM output (can be via code, JSON format, or any other format)
+- **Parses** the tool calls from the LLM output (can be via code, JSON format, or any other format).
-- **Execute** calls
+- **Executes** the calls.
-- If you want the agent to iterate on previous outputs, you need to **keep a memory** with previous tool calls and observations (can be more or less fine-grained depending on how long-term you want it to be).
+- If the agent is designed to iterate on previous outputs, it **keeps a memory** with previous tool calls and observations.
+This memory can be more or less fine-grained depending on how long-term you want it to be.

 <p align="center">
     <img src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/blog/agents/agent_single_multistep.png" alt="graph of agent workflows" width=90%>